Price guide

 Facilities

 Breakfast and dinner are served to you in your room at Tawaraya.
-There are 2 libraries (one Japanese and one English) with an impressive collection of books specialising in Japanese art and design.
+There are two libraries (one Japanese and one English) with an impressive collection of books specializing in Japanese art and design.
 Spa treatments are also available for guests wanting to indulge in a bit of pampering.

 Activities